-Greasy hair is icky and yucky.
-It makes you look like you haven’t washed your hair for quite some time.
 Heat protectant sprays don’t usually cause your hair to be greasy.
-But they could also contribute to it.
+But they could also contribute to greasy hair.

 Below is a detailed explanation of how heat protectant sprays can make your hair greasy, and what you can do about it.